 In April 2001, the IMO adopted regulations under the International Convention for the Prevention of Pollution from Ships, or MARPOL, requiring new tankers of 5,000 dwt and over, contracted for construction since July 6, 1993, to have double hull, mid-deck or equivalent design.
 At that time the regulations also required the phase-out of non-double hull tankers by 2015, with tankers having double sides or double bottoms permitted to operate until the earlier of 2017 or when the vessel reaches 25 years of age.
 Existing single hull tankers were required to be phased out unless retrofitted with double hull, mid-deck or equivalent design no later than 30 years after delivery.
-These regulations were adopted by over 150 nations, including many of the jurisdictions in which our tankers operate.
-Subsequent amendments to the MARPOL regulations accelerated the phase out of single hull tankers to 2005 for Category I vessels and 2010 for Category II and III vessels.
+These regulations accelerated the phase out of single hull tankers to 2005 for Category I vessels and 2010 for Category II and III vessels.
 Category I vessels are crude oil tankers of 20,000 dwt and above and product tankers of 30,000 dwt and above that are pre-MARPOL Segregated Ballast Tanks (SBT) tankers.
 Category II tankers are crude oil tankers of 20,000 dwt, but below the deadweight specified for Category I and II tankers above.
 The IMO may adopt additional regulations in the future that could further restrict the operation of single hull vessels.
 All of the tankers we have agreed to acquire are double-hulled and are thus not subject to phase-out under existing IMO regulations.